 Accountability Measures (AMs): Each regional council must also establish specific mechanisms for enforcement of the ACLs, known as AMs.
 The AMs are designed to prevent exceeding the ACL and can include measures such as fishery closures, electric monitoring and observer coverage, and more.

 These protective measures are now being implemented and America’s fisheries are starting to see signs of real success.
 The vast majority of federally-managed stocks are not overfished and those that remain overfished have clear plans for rebuilding.
 Dozens of fish populations have been successfully rebuilt, with the result that fisheries managers have been able to increase annual catch limits.
 This is all thanks to sound management and a clear legal requirement for fisheries managers to take action to end overfishing and rebuild depleted fish populations.

 THE CURRENT CHALLENGE: PROTECTING THE MSA

 Unfortunately, there have been attempts weaken the very law that has improved fisheries in the U.S. A number of bills have been introduced that would extend deadlines for rebuilding stocks, relax ACLs, loosen AMs, and hinder the ability of the scientific advisors to provide sound scientific recommendations.
-These changes, if implemented, would undermine significant progress in fisheries management over the last 42 years.
+These changes, if implemented, would undermine significant progress in fisheries management since 1976.